AP Top 25: No. 2 Ohio State gains on LSU; Oregon drops to 14

-Ohio State is coming off a 28-17 victory over Penn State that dropped the Nittany Lions two spots to No. 11.
+Ohio State is coming off a 28-17 victory over Penn State that dropped the Nittany Lions three spots to No. 12.

 Oregon dropped eight spots to No. 14 after losing 31-28 at Arizona State.
 That allowed Utah to move up a spot to No. 6 and Oklahoma to No. 7.
 Florida, Minnesota and Michigan round out the top 10.